Generic Name: ferumoxytol

 The recommended dose of Feraheme is an initial 510 mg dose followed by a second 510 mg dose 3 to 8 days later.
 Administer Feraheme intravenously, either as an undiluted slow intravenous injection or by infusion.

 |Diluted intravenous infusion||At least 15 minutes||Dilute in 50 to 200 mL of 0.9%

 Sodium Chloride Injection, USP

 Feraheme, when added to intravenous infusion bags containing either Sodium Chloride Injection, USP (normal saline), or 5% Dextrose Injection, USP, at concentrations of 2-8 mg elemental iron per mL, should be used immediately, but may be stored at controlled room temperature (25°C ± 2°C) for up to 4 hours.

 The dosage is expressed in terms of mg of elemental iron, with each mL of Feraheme containing 30 mg of elemental iron.
 Evaluate the hematologic response (hemoglobin, ferritin, iron and transferrin saturation) at least one month following the second Feraheme injection.
 The recommended Feraheme dose may be readministered to patients with persistent or recurrent iron deficiency anemia.

 For patients receiving hemodialysis, administer Feraheme once the blood pressure is stable and the patient has completed at least one hour of hemodialysis.
 Monitor for signs and symptoms of hypotension following each Feraheme injection.

 The recommended Feraheme dose may be readministered to patients with persistent or recurrent iron deficiency anemia.

 Dosage Forms and Strengths

-Feraheme (30 mg/mL) is available for intravenous injection or infusion in single use vials.
+Feraheme Injection is available in single use vials.
 Each vial contains 510 mg of elemental iron in 17 mL.